 International travel with Adult Education and Literacy funds (partial or full) requires prior approval from the Illinois Community College Board Adult Education Division.
-Requests for approval should be sent to the Associate Director for Program Compliance.
+Requests for approval should be sent to the appropriate Regional Support Specialist.
 The travel must be adult education related.
 A letter detailing the travel location, the reason for the travel, the dates of the travel, and the approximate costs should be submitted to the ICCB for approval.